A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Data analyses

-The models are fitted through the R package {\tt rstan} (Stan Development Team, 2020) and the code to fit the proposed BYM2-Gamma model is available in Appendix \ref{sec:Code}.
+The models are fitted through the R package {\tt rstan} (Stan Development Team, 2020).
 For each dataset, the MCMC procedure consists of 2 chains of 20,000 iterations with a 10,000 burn-in period and a thinning factor of 10.
-Convergence of the chains is assessed through trace plots, effective sample sizes and the $\widehat{R}$ statistic (Gelman et al.\cite{Gelman_Diagnostic}, Vehtari et al.\cite{Rhat_Stan}).
+Convergence of the chains is assessed through trace plots, effective sample sizes and the $\widehat{R}$ statistic (Gelman et al. \cite{Gelman_Diagnostic}, Vehtari et al. \cite{Rhat_Stan}).

-In terms of WAIC\cite{WAIC}, for which smaller values are preferred, the proposed models always perform better than Congdon's, as shown in Figure \ref{fig:WAIC_sim}.
-On average, the BYM2-logCAR model yields a criterion of 921.0, the BYM2-Gamma model presents a WAIC of 925.7, versus 935.2 for Congdon's.